Key members of Trump's circle under scrutiny for Russia ties | Taiwan News

 MICHAEL FLYNN

-A former military intelligence chief, Flynn delivered a rousing speech attacking Hillary Clinton at the RNC, and was then tapped by Trump to be his national security adviser in the White House.
+A former military intelligence chief, Flynn delivered a rousing speech attacking Hillary Clinton at the Republican National Convention and was then tapped by Trump to be his national security adviser in the White House.
 He initially attracted Russia-related attention for a paid speech he once gave in Moscow during a trip in which he sat next to Russian President Vladimir Putin at a dinner.

 Flynn resigned roughly three weeks into Trump's administration after it emerged that he'd misled White House officials — most notably Vice President Mike Pence — about his contacts with Sergey Kislyak, Russia's ambassador to the U.S.